 The liquids management system is designed for post-closure conditions, and it is designed to handle operational flows and precipitation when augmented with temporary pumps.
 Operational volumes will vary depending on precipitation events, dredge rate, dredge work schedule, and operation of the geotextile tubes.
-An estimate of the operational flow rates was provided in Appendix G of the Onondaga Lake Dredging, Sediment Management, and Water Treatment IDS (Parsons et al., 2009).
-The location, in addition to the intensity, of these flows will vary throughout the four year operational period.
-Therefore, in order to maintain a head no greater than 1 ft in the drainage layer, a temporary pumping system with flexible hoses, in combination with the liquids management system, will be used to handle large flows on a temporary basis.
+The location, in addition to the intensity, of the operational flows will vary throughout the four year operational period.
+Therefore, to control the head in the drainage layer, a temporary pumping system with flexible hoses, in combination with the liquids management system, will be used to handle large flows on a temporary basis.
 Since stormwater is a major component of the flows that need to be managed during the operations phase, additional discussion regarding handling operational flows is provided in Section 4.3.4.

 As presented in Appendix I, the Hydraulic Evaluation of Landfill Performance (HELP) software (Version 3.07 developed by the USEPA) was used to calculate a design inflow rate of 0.4 gallons per minute (gpm) for the entire SCA under post-closure conditions.
-To calculate the design inflow under these conditions, the final cover design discussed in Section 4.3.5 was assumed, along with the hydraulic conductivity of the dredge material and composite liner system components, SCA cover geometry, and local weather data (adjusted to include a 25-year, 24-hour rainfall).
-The calculated average and peak liquid head on the composite liner system under these conditions meets the 1 ft or less requirement.
+To calculate the design inflow under these conditions, a final cover design was assumed, as discussed in Section 4.3.5, along with the hydraulic conductivity of the dredge material and composite liner system components, assumed SCA cover geometry, and local weather data (adjusted to include a 25-year, 24-hour rainfall).
+The calculated average and peak liquid head on the composite liner system under these conditions meets the 1 ft. or less requirement.

-As discussed in Appendix I, since placement of the final cover system (geomembrane in particular) will likely not occur immediately following the completion of tube filling, a target inflow rate of 15 gpm has been selected for the sump and riser design.
-The HELP analysis under these conditions also results in a calculated average and peak liquid head on the composite liner system that meets the 1 ft or less requirement.
+As discussed in Appendix I, since placement of the assumed final cover system (geomembrane in particular) will likely not occur immediately following the completion of tube filling, a target inflow rate of 15 gpm has been selected for the sump and riser design.
+The HELP analysis under these conditions also results in a calculated average and peak liquid head on the composite liner system that meets the 1 ft. or less requirement.